Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Facilities

 While studying for a degree in photography, you can make use of the top facilities available, such as our black and white darkroom in line with industry standards.
-Two large studios (one with daylight, and the other with artificial lighting) provide professional standard facilities for a wide range of studio-based photography using film or digital cameras.
+Three large studios (one with daylight), and all with artificial flash lighting provide professional standard facilities for a wide range of studio-based photography using film or digital cameras.

 There is a digital Mac suite, which is a dedicated digital photography training room.
 You will have access to a range of film and flatbed scanners (including the Hasselblad Flextight Scanner), and fully colour managed computers which are linked to the digital print room.
-You will also have access to a video editing suite, with industry standard software.
+You will also have access to a video editing suite, with industry standard software such as Adobe and Capture-One.

 An in-house exhibition-standard printing and mounting service is also available.